4 Trusty Ways to Pay off Credit Card Debt in a Hurry and Avoid Interest

 When it’s time to pay for anything, you automatically whip out Visa, MasterCard or Discover like they’re tools in your personal financial Swiss Army Knife.

 The good news is, there are proven methods you can use to turn things around and get out from under that burden.

-Here are five ways to start paying off your credit card debt right now:
+Here are four ways to start paying off your credit card debt right now: